Construction and Decoding of Quantum Margulis Codes: Performance of quantum Margulis codes

 We have included the codes that showed the best decoding performance in Fig. \ref{fig:simulations}, where the codes with $n=240$ are represented by solid lines, and the codes with $n=642$ are represented by dashed lines.
 Different values of $k$ are represented by the markers depicted in the legend.
 We also included simulation results for the $\llbracket 288,12,18 \rrbracket$ BB code from \cite{bravyi2024high} (in red), decoded with nMS, using $\beta = 0.875$ and for a maximum of 300 iterations.
 Such code exhibits a very strong error floor mostly due to uncorrectable errors in symmetric stabilizers.
 Among the codes with $n=240$, the one with lower error rate has $k=2$, able to approach approximately a logical error rate of $10^{-8}$ for $\epsilon = 0.01$.
 Among the codes with $n=642$, the one with highest $k=14$ is also the one with weaker performance, approaching a logical error rate of approximately $2\cdot 10^{-6}$ for $\epsilon = 0.02$, while the best is the one with $k=2$, able to approach a logical error rate of $3\cdot 10^{-8}$ for $\epsilon = 0.03$.
 It is worth noticing the code with $k=10$, that approaches a logical error rate of around $7\cdot 10^{-8}$ for $\epsilon = 0.03$, which is remarkable given its higher rate.

 Finally, in Fig. \ref{fig:circuit-level} we compare the performance of the $\llbracket 240,8 \rrbracket $ quantum Margulis code and the $\llbracket 288,12,18 \rrbracket $ BB code under circuit-level noise.
 We use the $\mathtt{stim}$ package \cite{gidney2021stim} to sample errors from the circuit.
 The syndrome extraction is repeated 4 times, and the decoding is performed using MSOSD10 on the circuit-level Tanner graph, for a maximum of 1000 iterations.
 For this specific case, we utilize the BPOSD implementation available in the $\mathtt{ldpc}$ Python package \cite{roffe_decoding_2020}.
 Each value is obtained after simulating $10^6$ error samples.
 From the Figure, it is evident how, in this setting, the quantum Margulis code has slightly worse performance than the BB code, despite the superior performance under depolarizing noise.
-Indeed, the structure of the circuit-level Tanner graph is significantly different from the original parity check matrix, effectively nullifying the effort previously made in optimizing the girth of the code.
-Moreover, we are forced to utilize the OSD post-processing, as the nMS performance on the circuit-level Tanner graph is known to be poor, mostly due to the elevated number of short cycles, thus loosing the decoding complexity advantage of quantum Margulis codes.
+In the circuit-level Tanner graph, each possible circuit fault is represented as an additional variable node (for more details see \cite{higgott_improved_2023, gong2024lowlatencyiterativedecodingqldpc}).
+Decoding must therefore be carried out on an enlarged Tanner graph that contains many short cycles and highly irregular node degrees.
+Under these conditions, standard Min-Sum decoding is not viable, and BPOSD (or other circuit-level decoders, typically more complex than BP) becomes necessary.
+In this regime, the advantage provided by the asymmetry of the original Tanner graph is effectively lost, while the structural complications of the circuit-level graph become the main limitation.
+For these reasons, it is difficult to identify the precise cause of the poorer performance of the quantum Margulis code relative to the BB code under circuit-level noise.
+Improved MSOSD hyperparameters or a different stabilizer-measurement schedule might help, although a BB-like schedule can already be implemented without difficulty.
+Another possibility is that the quantum Margulis code simply has a smaller minimum distance, since better performance under the depolarizing channel does not guarantee a larger minimum distance.
+A detailed investigation of this behavior lies beyond the scope of the present work.
+We include the comparison mainly for completeness and to underscore the need for circuit-level decoders capable of exploiting the structure of the original code.
+We also note that Monte Carlo simulations of multiple rounds of repeated measurements at this blocklength, decoded with BPOSD, are computationally expensive, which limits the extent of our study.